DaedalicEntertainment/ue4-test-automation/README.md

 You'll also find a handful of example tests in the Content folder of the plugin.

+### Assertions

+There's a whole lot of assertion nodes for use in your automated tests, including equality and range checks for all basic blueprint types, or verifying the state of UMG widgets.
+Take a look at [Documentation/Assertions.md](Documentation/Assertions.md) for more details.

 ### Delays

 Daedalic Test Automation Plugin comes with additional delay nodes that you might find useful when building your tests.
 Take a look at [Documentation/Delays.md](Documentation/Delays.md) for more details.